The Nightman Cometh

+"The Nightman Cometh" is the thirteenth and final episode of the fourth season of the American sitcom television series It's Always Sunny in Philadelphia.
+It is the 45th overall episode of the series and was written by co-creators Charlie Day, Glenn Howerton, and Rob McElhenney and directed by producer Matt Shakman.
+It originally aired on FX on November 20, 2008.

+In the episode, the Gang performs a rock opera based on songs written by Charlie, unaware of his true motives for spontaneously putting on the production.

-Charlie Kelly.
-The episode was later adapted into a short-lived stage musical in 2009.
+Since its original broadcast The Nightman Cometh is widely regarded as one of the best and "classic" episodes of the series.
+It was later adapted into a short-lived stage musical in 2009, with the series' cast reprising their roles.

 Plot

-With a spring in his step, Charlie notifies the gang that he's written a musical.
+Charlie notifies the gang that he's written a musical.
 Dennis and Mac quiz Charlie over his motivations, but the gang want to play the parts that Charlie has written for them purely out of their own vanity.

 Since he is functionally illiterate, Charlie enlists the help of Dee's friend Artemis to transcribe the script into something legible.
-The gang squabble over which parts to play.
-Initially, Mac is excited to play The Dayman, but Dennis goads him into trading parts.
-Frank is cast as the troll and Dee is picked to play the princess.
+Dennis is disappointed to be cast as the Nightman rather than the hero role, but Mac decides he would rather be the Nightman anyway.
+Frank is cast as the troll and Dee is cast as a princess.

-Dee is concerned over the subject matter of her song's lyrics, contending they sound like she molests children.
-Charlie also tries in vain to get Frank to say "boy's soul" rather than "boy's hole" in his song.
+As rehearsals get underway, Dee is concerned over the subject matter of her song's lyrics, contending they sound like she molests children.
+Charlie insists that Dennis' "little boy" role is metaphorical, and reminds Dee that this is her only opportunity to sing a lead part.
+During Frank and Mac's song, "Troll Toll", Charlie tries in vain to prevent Frank from enunciating the lyrical reference to "boy's soul" as "boy's hole".

-Charlie tracks down The Waitress, giving her a ticket and telling her that he will never bother her again if she attends.
+Charlie tracks down The Waitress, giving her a ticket and telling her that he will never bother her again if she attends the musical.

-On the night of the show, the gang is excited to perform for an audience.
-However, some drama ensues when Dee ad-libs a song clarifying that she's not interested in children, much to Charlie's chagrin.
-Mac gets laughs when he comes on stage as The Nightman, much to his dismay.
+On the night of the show, Charlie unexpectedly tells the gang that he will not be their pianist for the performance and watches the show from the wings.
+Dee ad-libs a song clarifying that she's not interested in children, much to Charlie's chagrin.
+Mac is disappointed when the audience reacts to his catlike appearance and karate moves with laughter.

-The Troll sings to The Nightman that he has to pay the Troll Toll to get the boy's soul, although Frank's pronunciation results in him saying "hole" instead of "soul."
-Mac hops onto Dennis in bed, who points out that Mac has an erection.
-Dennis transforms into the Dayman and kills the Troll with a handgun.
+At the end of the play, Dennis' "little boy" transforms into the Dayman and kills the Troll with a handgun.
 The Dayman fights the Nightman and pulls his heart out.
-The remaining cast members then join for an ensemble reprise of "Dayman", which Dennis and Charlie came up with in the earlier episode "Sweet Dee's Dating a Retarded Person".

-Following "The Dayman" reprise, Charlie swoops down from a sun from above the stage, wearing a yellow outfit, singing "Marry Me" to The Waitress as a wedding proposal to her.
-This awkward moment reveals his true motivation in penning and putting on an entire musical.
-Unsurprisingly, Charlie's gambit is all for naught, as she declines his proposal and storms out.
+The cast members then join together to sing the finale song, "Dayman", which Dennis and Charlie had previously written together.
+As the song ends, Charlie swoops down from a sun from above the stage, wearing a yellow outfit, and proposes to the Waitress through song, revealing the true intention of the musical.
+The Waitress refuses his proposal, and Charlie confirms that he will not be honoring his promise to leave her alone.